imankulov/pickle-compat/README.md

 AttributeError: class SMTP has no attribute '__new__'
 ```

 The approach is similar to the old one: find out how unpickler loads new objects and then patch it to see if the class is old.
-The Python2 implementation lives [here](https://github.com/python/cpython/blob/8d21aa21f2cbc6d50aab3f420bb23be1d081dac4/Lib/pickle.py#L1086-L1091).
+The Python 2 implementation lives [here](https://github.com/python/cpython/blob/8d21aa21f2cbc6d50aab3f420bb23be1d081dac4/Lib/pickle.py#L1086-L1091).

 Note that the protocol version 0 doesn't contain a NEWOBJ opcode and uses a set of workarounds to make it work, so this approach will only work for version 2 of the protocol.